What should my tyre pressure be – and how do I check it?

 To keep your tyres inflated for longer, check out our nitrogen inflation service.
 By replacing the current gas with nitrogen, the pressure lasts longer as it passes through the tyres at a slower rate than oxygen does.

+Hopefully, you’re now more familiar with how to check tyre pressure and you understand what your tyre pressure should be.
 Checking your tyre pressure on a regular basis is beneficial for many reasons.
 It is safer for you as the driver and your passengers, it can save money on fuel consumption and it’s more environmentally friendly.